 I use a special personal bag for my day bag that has anti-theft features like RFID technology, complicated zippers, and clasps.
 It’s not theft-proof, but it does make it more difficult for a pickpocket to get to my wallet and passport.
 It’s called the Pacsafe Citysafe, and I’m a little obsessed with it.

 Pacsafe also makes smaller bags that look like traditional purses, but are packed with TONS of safety features.
-I especially like this Slim Crossbody if you want to find a small purse for your trip that still has anit-theft and RFID built in.
+I especially like this Slim Crossbody if you want to find a small purse for your trip that still has anti-theft and RFID built right in.